 There are some blends to note with The Plant Guru that are pretty popular.

 As the name might suggest, this essential oil is best for keeping those pesky things with wings away.
 You guessed it – this is your essential oil version of Cutter or Off!
 This blend contains citronella, lemongrass, rosemary, and geranium essential oils.
-All of these oils are proven to help keep the bugs at bay!
+All of these oils are proven to help keep the bugs at bay and prevent bug bites!
 As we roll into the Spring and Summer times, this might be a helpful blend to purchase in a roll-on to use whenever you’re enjoying the great outdoors.

 This is The Plant Guru’s version of Young Living’s Thieves essential oil blend.
 This oil includes clove, cinnamon, lemon, rosemary, eucalyptus essential oils.
 If you’re familiar with the action of these essential oils – you already know that these oils pack an anti-everything punch!
 The ingredients in this essential oil blend by Plant Guru are antiviral, antibacterial, antioxidant.
 On top of all of that, they help the body defend itself from attacks to the immune system.